 - Define minimum call duration; What is the minimum call duration for a call to add any value to your business and be counted as a qualified call?
 For instance, try to define the minimum time it would take to schedule a meeting, close a sale or respond to an on-demand request and then define the call’s value regarding estimated revenue (€/£).

 - Have 2-3 qualification levels; At Freespee, we don’t believe that giving all qualified calls the same value is the best way to go.
 Longer calls tend to have a higher value than short calls as the more time you spend speaking to the customer allows you to make a better business proposition.
 It will naturally differ from one business to another, but it is a very often case.
 Try to define 2-3 qualification levels including the one for minimum call duration, one mid-level and then one for high-quality calls.
 Remember to assign a value (€/£) to these levels as well to put a face on the numbers!

 - Always mind the length of your sales cycle; As mentioned earlier in this post, you don’t want to count two calls from the same person in a single day as two qualified calls.
 A person calling several times is probably looking for additional information regarding their questions and is therefore already in your sales cycle.
 Define how long your sales cycle is, apply it for your call tracking and analytics, and you will see the exact number of qualified calls you actually have each month and how you have spent your online advertising budget.

 Freespee provides a feature called ‘Pricing model’ which is customisable and in which you can specify the conditions you want to set for your inbound call qualifications.

 Freespee allows you to set specific conditions to a pricing model that you create.
-The preset conditions are: weekdays when the conditions should apply, qualification levels based on call duration, value (€/£) per qualification level and finally condition for when a caller is counted as unique, depending on the length of your sales cycle.
+The pre-set conditions are following: weekdays when the requirements should apply, qualification levels based on call duration, value (€/£) per qualification level and finally condition for when a caller is counted as unique, depending on the length of your sales cycle.